Top Reasons to Take Nattokinase

 Clot formation is part of the process of atherosclerosis, where narrowing and hardening of the arteries occur along with plaque buildup.
 Atherosclerosis can occur in arteries anywhere in the body and decrease blood flow to the legs and feet, kidneys, heart, and brain.
 Daily supplementation with nattokinase can suppress the progression of atherosclerosis in individuals with atherosclerotic plaques.

-A 26-week study randomized 82 volunteers to take either 6,000 fibrinolytic units (300 mg) of nattokinase daily or 20 mg daily of the anti-cholesterol medication simvastatin.5 In people taking nattokinase, both the arterial wall thickness, and the size of arterial plaques significantly decreased.
-In the nattokinase group, plaque size decreased by 36.6%. compared with only an 11.5% reduction in the simvastatin group Not only that, volunteers taking nattokinase showed significant reductions in total cholesterol, low-density lipoprotein cholesterol (LDL-C or “bad cholesterol”) and triglyceride (TG) while at the same time their of high-density lipoprotein cholesterol (HDL-C, or “good cholesterol”) increased.
+A 26-week study randomized 82 volunteers to take either 6,000 fibrinolytic units (300 mg) of nattokinase daily.5 In people taking nattokinase, both the arterial wall thickness, and the size of arterial plaques significantly decreased.
+In the nattokinase group, plaque size decreased by 36.6%.
+Not only that, volunteers taking nattokinase showed significant reductions in total cholesterol, low-density lipoprotein cholesterol (LDL-C or “bad cholesterol”) and triglyceride (TG) while at the same time their of high-density lipoprotein cholesterol (HDL-C, or “good cholesterol”) increased.

-It’s likely that the benefits of nattokinase are due to the combined effect of nattokinase’s antithrombotic, anticoagulant, antioxidant, and lipid-lowering activities.19,20
+It’s likely that the benefits of nattokinase are due to the combined effect of nattokinase’s ability to promote healthy blood clotting, its antioxidant properties and it’s ability to support healthy lipids.19,20

 Optimal Blood Flow